kgateway-dev/kgateway/docs/content/guides/security/rate_limiting/envoy/_index.md

 ### Header Values

 It may be desirable to create actions based on the value of a header, which is dynamic based on the request, rather than a generic key, that is static based on the route.
-The follow config will define a descriptor that limits requests to 2 per minute for any unique value for `type`:
+The following configuration will define a descriptor that limits requests to 2 per minute for any unique value for `type`:

 ```yaml